PicoQuant/PicoQuant-Time-Tagged-File-Format-Demos/PHU/LabVIEW/readme.txt

 Demos for reading PicoQuant PTU & PHU files.
-Michael Wahl, PicoQuant GmbH, April 2015
+First Release: Michael Wahl, PicoQuant GmbH, April 2015
+Maintenance: Torsten Krause, PicoQuant GmbH, July 2024

 MainPTUdemo.vi / MainPHUdemo.vi is a demo that reads a PTU / PHU file and dumps its contents in an ASCII file.
 Note that this is not meant to be a conversion tool.